MicrochipTech/RNWFxx_Python_OOB/readme.md

 # How the "oobDemo.py" Works

 ## Execution Overview

-The script sends "AT" commands to the RNFW02 module on at a time, waiting for a response "RSP" back from the module or web service.
+The script sends "AT" commands to the RNFWxx module one at a time, waiting for a response "RSP" back from the module or web service.
 The script will not proceed until it receives a response.
 If no response is received within the default or programmed timeout period, the script will fail the command and exit to the CLI.
 Most commands use the original command text as its response text to wait for.
 These commands are typically Wi-Fi or MQTT programming commands sent to the module and return in less than a second.

 Other commands such as the connect to Wi-Fi command, ```AT+WSTA=1```, may take 20s or more for the connection.
 This command is programmed to wait until it receives a "+TIME" response from the programmed ```Network Time Protocol``` server.
 Once received, the command is completed and the next AT command processed.